[FrontPage Image Map Component]

 The idea is that people with services, such as tutors, consultants, writers, editors, artist; can be on a web page giving information about themselves, fees, and office hours, then using IRC (Netmeeting) User Location Service they can be interviewed.

-to the person available at that time or write for an appointment.
+The anyone with a need can connect directly to the person available at that time or write for an appointment.

 The /images are on another site.
 Please let me know of broken links